What is the holo?

 You definitely need a holo for holiday.
 An absolute pregnancy essential!
 Sunbathe on the beach or float around in the pool or sea, totally relaxed.
 Without one, is it really a holiday?

-For total relaxation at the end of a yoga class, why not take your holo, and make your fellow class mates jealous!
-Or yoga teachers, why not invest in some holos as a special treat for your students at the end of each class?
+For total relaxation at the end of a yoga/pilates class, or to enable tummy positions that were deemed impossible before, why not take your holo, and make your fellow class mates jealous!
+Or yoga teachers, why not invest in some holos as a special treat for your pregnant yogis?

 Size and weight